-Over the coming months we’ll be building a capsule wardrobe of versatile garments from the autumn/winter 2013/14 trends that will mix n’ match with ease to create a whole range of seasonally literate looks to have you at your most stylish and confident best.
+Over the coming months we’ll be building a capsule wardrobe of versatile garments from the spring/summer 2014 trends that will mix n’ match with ease to create a whole range of seasonally literate looks to have you at your most stylish and confident best.

 We’ll tell you what we’ve picked and why and each month we’ll add more garments to our recommendations so you can see how we work the trends within our wardrobes.
 We also match the new looks with what you’ll already have in your wardrobe so if you followed our recommendations last season you can create a seamless flow of updated looks.